Catholic Church in Uruguay: Overview

 In 2014, Catholics made up a minority of the population at 38%, second to the unaffiliated group, which came in at 41%.

 There are 9 dioceses and the archdiocese of Montevideo; the ordinaries gather in the Episcopal Conference of Uruguay.
 The current archbishop is Daniel Sturla, who was appointed on 11 February 2014.

 The patron saint of Uruguay is Our Lady of the Thirty-Three, venerated at the Cathedral Basilica of Florida.

 History

 Evangelization of Uruguay followed Spanish settlement in 1624.
-Montevideo became a diocese in 1878, after being erected as a Vicarate in 1830.
-Missionaries followed the reduction pattern of gathering Indians into communities, training them in agriculture, husbandry, and other arts, while forming them in the Faith.
+Montevideo became a diocese in 1878, after its establishment as a Vicarate in 1830.
+Missionaries followed the reduction pattern of gathering natives into communities, training them in agriculture, husbandry, and other arts, while forming them in the Faith.

-The constitution of 1830 made Catholicism the religion of the state and subsidized missions to Indians.
+The constitution of 1830 made Catholicism the state religion and subsidized missions to natives.
 In 1878, Montevideo was elevated to Diocese and, in 1897, to Archdiocese.

 The constitution of 1917 enacted separation of Church and state.

 Two Eastern Catholic churches are also present in Uruguay, the Armenian Catholic Church and the Maronite Church.